winduum/winduum-docs/docs/docs/index.md

 </div>
 </div>

-Winduum doesn't have full component integration in any of the frameworks, but if there is interest projects like `winduum-vue` or `winduum-react` might arise.
+Winduum doesn't offer pre-built components for most frameworks yet. <br>The sole exception is [`winduum-vue`](https://www.github.com/winduum/winduum-vue), which is still being developed.

+However, if there is sufficient interest, additional frameworks may follow.